impactoss/impactoss-user-manual/managers/actions.md

 From the action list page (see [Explore Action Implementation Plan](/visitors/actions.md)) you can
 * Select existing Action for updating, and
-* Add new Actions.
+* Add New Actions.

+---

 #### Adding New Actions

-There are two ways for an Administrator to add actions:
+There are two ways for authorised users to add actions:

 1. Add single actions (see below)
-2. Import a file of multiple actions (see [Import content](/managers/import.md))
+2. Import a file of multiple actions (see [Import multiple items](/managers/import.md))

 ![](/assets/m-add-action.png)
+_Screenshot from demo site ([demo.impactoss.org](https://demo.impactoss.org)) - all content for demo purposes only_

 Both methods of adding actions can be accessed via the buttons in the top right hand corner of the actions page (pictured above).

-##### Adding a single action:
+##### Adding a single Action:

-Click on the 'Add Action' icon and the following form will appear:

 ![](/assets/m-action-add-new.png)
+_Screenshot from demo site ([demo.impactoss.org](https://demo.impactoss.org)) - all content for demo purposes only_

+On the 'New Action View' (see screenshot above), enter the following information:

-1. Title: Short title of action
+1. **Title**: Action title

-2. Description: Additional details of action
+2. **Description**: Additional details of Action

-3. Recommendations: Clicking on the drop down menu allows the Administrator to link the Action to any of the recommendations contained within the database.
-At the bottom of the drop down menu is also an 'Add' button where the Administrator can choose to add a new recommendation from here to link to the Action if they wish.
+3. **Recommendations**: Clicking on the drop down menu allows you to link the Action to any of the Recommendations contained within the database.
+At the bottom of the drop down menu is also an 'Add' button where you can choose to add a new Recommendation from here to link to the Action if you wish.

-4. SDG Targets: Clicking on the drop down menu allows the Administrator to link the Action to any of the SDG targets.
-At the bottom of the drop down menu is also an 'Add' button where the Administrator can choose to add a new SDG Target from here to link to the Action if they wish.

-5. Indicators: Clicking on the drop down menu allows the Administrator to link the Action to any of the Indicators.
-At the bottom of the drop down menu is also an 'Add' button where the Administrator can choose to add a new Indicator from here to link to the Action if they wish.
+4. **SDG Targets** (if confogured): like 3.
+5. **Indicators**: like 3.

-6. Status: Automatically set to draft, the Administrator can change this to public once the Action is ready to be published on the public site.
-The status of actions can also be changed in bulk using the filtering system on the Actions page (see below)
+6. **Status**: By defsault initially set to **Draft**, you can change this to **Public** once the Action is ready to be published on the public site. _Note: The publication status of Actions can also be changed using [Batch editing](/managers/batch-edit.md)_

-7. Target date: The target date for completion of the activity
+7. **Target date**: The target date for completion of the activity

-8. Target date comment: Any relevant comments regarding the target date (optional)
+8. **Target date comment**: Any relevant comments regarding the target date (optional)

-9. Thematic cluster: Clicking on the drop down menu allows the Administrator to link the Action to any of the pre-existing Thematic Clusters.
-By linking an action to a thematic cluster it will automatically be linked to all of the recommendations contained within that cluster.
-At the bottom of the drop down menu is also an 'Add' button where the Administrator can choose to add a new Thematic Cluster from here to link to the Action if they wish
+9. **Thematic cluster** (depends on configuration): Clicking on the drop down menu allows you to link the Action to any of the pre-existing Thematic Clusters.
+At the bottom of the drop down menu is also an 'Add' button where you can choose to add a new Thematic Cluster from here to link to the Action you wish.
+See also [Explore by Category](/visitors/categories.md).

-10. Organisation: Clicking on the drop down menu allows the Administrator to assign primary responsibility for an Action to an Organisations.
-At the bottom of the drop down menu there is an' Add' button where the Administrator can add a new organisation if the relevant one has not already been entered
+10. **Organisation** (depends on configuration): like 9.

-11. Cancel/Save: This is where the Administrator can save all of the details that have been entered, or clear the form using the cancel button
+11. **Save**: This is where you can save all of the details that have been entered (or clear the form using the cancel button)

+---

 #### Editing Actions